 65° F).
 We stopped refrigerating our fluids

 Regardless of how long each bag lasts, always check the bag before each

 use.
 In order to avoid any possible problems with infection or contamination, never

 use a bag of fluids if the contents look cloudy.
 Often the bag itself will

 look a bit misty with condensation, particularly if you have just removed it from the fridge,

 but if the contents themselves look cloudy, that is a red flag.

-When used straight from the fridge or even at room temperature,
+straight from the fridge or even at room temperature, many cats find the

 use: place the bag of fluids in a bowl full of hot water, ensuring that